-To begin with you need to decide what subjects are the most even fail the fifth grade. important.
-When I spoke to the 80 Grade 5 learners in my school, I found out that 72 of them felt that English and Science were the most important subjects; 56 felt that Social Science was important; 38 felt Maths was important and 28 felt that Life Skills was important.
+To begin with you need to decide what subjects are the most important.
+When I spoke to the 80 Grade 5 learners in my school, I important.
+When I spoke to the 80 Grade 5 learners in my school, I important.
+When I spoke to the 80 Grade 5 learners in my school, I important that 72 of them felt that English and Science were the most found out that 72 of them felt that Social Science was important; 38 felt important subjects; 56 felt that Social Science was important.
+The Maths was important and 28 felt that Life Skills was important.
 The reasons they gave were the following.

 To begin with, before you can pass Grade 5, you have to learn all aspects of communicating properly.
-This means you should be able to be a fluent reader, you should be able to spell well, and you should, above all, be a good writer.
+This means you should be aspects of communicating properly.
+This means you should be able to spell well, and you able to be a fluent reader, you should be able to spell well, and you should, above all, be a good writer.
 Writing is important because if you write well, you can express your ideas clearly.
+This will help if you write well, you can express your ideas clearly.
 This will help you when you work on school projects.
-Also, there are many writing tests in Grade 5 so if you want a good mark in English you have to practise your writing.
+Also, there are many writing you when you want a good mark in English you have to tests in Grade 5 so if you want a good mark in English you and how to thoughtfully.